scheinmensch/Spotify/README.md

 # Spotify

-In this notebook I create my data set myself: with data that I got through Spotify Web API.
+In this notebook I create the data sets myself: with data that I got through Spotify Web API.
 Let's see what I can find out about my favorite music...

 Virtual environment: